talitore/lh3/docs/_reference/architecture.md

 ## Routing

 Next.js App Router file-system based routing is used.
 Folders within the `src/app` directory define routes.
 Special files like `page.tsx` (for UI), `layout.tsx` (for shared layouts), and `route.ts` (for API endpoints) are used to define the content and behavior of these routes.
+API routes can be protected using `getServerSession` to restrict access to authenticated users.

 ## Styling